Hephaisto-dev/airline-information-system/analysis/TestScenarios.md

 >   Access Previous Flight Records

 #### Scenario
-> 1. Navigate to the previous flight records page.
+>1.
+Actor navigates to the previous flight records menu.
 >2.
-Verify that the system displays the previous flight records page.
+System displays the previous flight records menu.
 >3.
-Check if there are any previous flights available.
+Actor selects flight from canada to tokyo that happend on 11-02-2003
 >4.
-If there are no previous flights available, verify that the system notifies the user.
->5.
-If there are previous flights available, select a flight that has already happened(flight 1823).
->6.
-Verify that the system displays the flight information for the selected flight.
->7.
-Check that the flight information includes the date, time, departure and arrival locations, flight duration, and any other relevant details.
+System displays a page with more details about flight 112 from canada to tokyo that happend on 11-02-2003 like amount of seats etc.